 Medgold has completed three phases of saw-cut surface channel samples over the outcrop at Barje.

 From these three phases of channel sampling a total of 298 samples were collected, which includes 41 Quality Assurance samples (blanks, standards and field duplicate).
-A summary of the channel intervals is shown below:

 See press release January 9, 2017 for further details.